 Erection begins with physical or mental stimulation, or both.

-Impulses from the brain and local nerves cause the muscles of the two chambers of spongy tissue to relax, allowing blood to flow in and fill the spaces.
+Impulses from the brain, the spinal cord, and local nerves cause the muscles of the two chambers of spongy tissue to relax, allowing blood to flow in and fill the spaces.
 The blood creates pressure, making the penis expand like a balloon.
 The chambers trap the blood within them, thereby holding the erection.

 When the muscles in the penis contract to stop the inflow of blood and open outflow channels, erection is reversed.